-\There will not be a formal proposal opening and no contract will be awarded.
-This is an opportunity for interested entities to present their materials to the ALSDE to be reviewed and vetted as part of a list of recommended Early Numeracy Screener, Formative Benchmark Assessment, and Intervention Resources provided by the Elementary Mathematics Task Force to all school districts in the state of Alabama, in accordance with the Alabama Numeracy Act (Ala.
+There will not be a formal proposal opening and no contract will be awarded.
+This is an opportunity for interested entities to present their materials to the ALSDE to be reviewed and vetted as part of a list of recommended Early Numeracy Screeners, Formative Benchmark Assessment, Fractional Reasoning Screeners, and Intervention Resources provided by the Elementary Mathematics Task Force (EMTF) to all school districts in the state of Alabama, in accordance with the Alabama Numeracy Act.
+(Ala.
 Code 16-6G-1, et.
 Seq.).
-All material received by ALSDE will be shared with the Elementary Mathematics Task Force.
+All material received by the ALSDE will be shared with the EMTF.
+Thereafter, it is expected the EMTF will submit recommendations to the State Superintendent of Education, Dr. Eric G. Mackey, and the Alabama State School Board of Education for consideration.
 All communication must be through the ALSDE contact.